m3047/rkvdns/Examples.md

 the whack, slash and punctuation?"

 You're almost never going to be able to deal with DNS directly on the wire, you're always going to have to do it through some tool.
+For whatever it's worth, the command output in the above examples is colloquially called "zone file format".

 Let's repeat that same query in _Python_ (although you're free to use the language and library of your choice!).